kristoiv/spacexstats/README.md

 # SpaceX Stats parser
-Small command line utility that parses the webpage spacexstats.com and prints data about upcoming launches + live countdown.
+Small command line utility that parses the webpage spacexstats.com and prints data about upcoming spacex launches + live countdown.

 ## Data:
 All data is owned and provided by spacexstats.com